jundalisay/spblist/content/en/research/mao/quotations/chapter-11.md

 To trail behind them, gesticulating and criticizing?
 Or to stand in their way and oppose them?
 Every Chinese is free to choose, but events will force you to make the choice quickly.

-"Report on an Investigation of the Peasant Movement in Hunan " (March 1927), Selected Works, Vol. I, pp. 23-24.*
+<cite>Report on an Investigation of the Peasant Movement in Hunan " (March 1927), Selected Works, Vol. I, pp. 23-24.</cite>

 The high tide of social transformation in the countryside, the high tide of co-operation, has already reached some places and will soon sweep over the whole country.
 It is a vast socialist revolutionary movement involving a rural population of more than 500 million, and it has extremely great and world-wide significance.

 We should give this movement active, enthusiastic and systematic leadership, and not drag it back by one means or another.

 Some errors are unavoidable in the process; this is understandable, and they will not be hard to correct.
 Shortcomings or mistakes found among the cadres and the peasants can be remedied or overcome provided we give them positive help.

 <cite>On the Question of Agricultural Co-operation (July 31, 1955), 3rd ed., p.
 1.*</cite>